ioccc-src/winner/1984/anonymous/README.md

 In 2005 someone by the name of Thomas Scovell got a tattoo of this entry.
-See his [web page](https://web.archive.org/web/20070120220721/https://thomasscovell.com/tattoo.php) for more information on the tattoo.
+See his [web page](https://web.archive.org/web/20070120220721/https://thomasscovell.com/tattoo.php) on the Internet Wayback Machine for more information on the tattoo.
 Along with the code, this is what it looks like:

 ![1984-anonymous-tattoo.jpg](1984-anonymous-tattoo.jpg)

 ## Author's remarks: